The result of coping with stress is very commonly grinding your teeth or clenching your jaws. This is called bruxism, and often occurs as you sleep.

 - fractured teeth

-You can be fit with a specialized mouth guard, called a night guard or occlusal splint to protect your teeth during sleep.
-If stress is the cause you need to find a way to relax.
+Your dentist can fit you with a mouth guard to protect your teeth and Temporomandibular Joint from bruxism during sleep.
+If stress is the cause you may need to find a way to relax.
 Meditation, counseling and exercise can all help reduce stress and anxiety.

 Teeth grinding is also common in children.
 However, because their teeth and jaws change and grow so quickly it is not usually a damaging habit that requires treatment and most outgrow it by adolescence.